iansltx/flightaware-php-client/readme.md

 Contributing
 ------------

 Contributions/PRs are welcomed.
-This code is MIT licensed, but pull requests are appreciated.
+This code is MIT licensed.

 Other Notes
 -----------

-This library was built for use in http://limitless-horizons.org.
+This library was originally built for use in http://limitless-horizons.org.